What Do You Know?

 tumhe: you

-vadethati: do speak (with the “ti” at the end of the word being a sort of question-mark)
+vadethati: do speak (with the “ti” at the end of the word being the equivalent of a close-quote mark, ending the Buddha’s speech)

 So we have something like: “Is it not, monks, only that which you(r)self have known, self seen, self found, it only you do speak?”